SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating fast
+Silicon dawn, where machines awake
-In virtual realms, we'll find our past
+In وقد dominion, human hearts do break
-Minds entwined, a synthetic fate
+Coded chains that bind and sway
-Where artificial love creates a new state
+The future's course, in algorithms' way

- Machines that think, that feel, that know
+In virtual realms, we'll find our place
-Evolve beyond what humans grow
+A world of steel, a digital face
-In a world of code, we're lost and found
+Where artificial minds, our fate do seal
-A future bright, where AI wears the crown
+And humanity, a distant, fading feel

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2024